mrsimb/macrorecorder/README.md

 2. Find desired button
 3. Copy its number
-4. Paste it instead of default macroHotkey number in "SETTINGS SECTION" look at keyNames table in "KEYNAMES SECTION" and find correct number.
+4. Paste it instead of default macroHotkey number in "SETTINGS SECTION"

 # To record macro, do following:
 1. Press and hold your hotkey combination (for example, "c" or "ctrl+shift+a")